 One great benefit of monitoring student progress is that it allows the teacher to evaluate the effectiveness of their own teaching.
 If the majority of the class is finding it difficult to understand or demonstrate a specific objective, it may not be the ability of the students that is the issue.

 Monitoring student progress on a regular basis also enables the teacher to analyze a student’s current performance level, as well as evaluate growth throughout a school year.

-Teachers can also use the information collected to provide students with valuable feedback.
+You can then use the information collected to provide students with valuable feedback about their own progress.
 With this feedback, students gain greater personal responsibility for their own learning and become more aware of their own academic performance.